JakHoer/CliUtils/README.md

   - CLI_COLOR_CYAN
   - CLI_COLOR_WHITE
 ### Cli_setForegroundColor(int r, int g, int b) & Cli_setBackgroundColor(int r, int g, int b)
-Sets the foreground or background color to the given rgb value.
+Set the foreground or background color to the given RGB value.
 Might not be supported.
 ### Cli_resetColor()
 Reset color to terminal default
 ### Cli_clear()
-Clears console and moves cursor to 1,1
+Clear console and move the cursor to 1,1
 ### Cli_clearLine()
-Clears the line the cursor is currently on
+Clear the line the cursor is currently on
 ### Cli_write(char *str)
-Writes Zero-Terminated string to console.
+Write Zero-Terminated string to the console
-Returns length of printed string.
+Returns the length of the printed string
 ### Cli_print(char *format, ...)
-Formats string and prints to console.
+Format string and print to console
-Returns length of printed string.
+Returns the length of the printed string
 ### Cli_cursorPos(int x, int y)
-Sets cursor position
+Set cursor position
 ### Cli_inlinePos(int x)
-Sets cursor x-position inside current line
+Set cursor x-position inside current line
 ### Cli_moveCursor(int x, int y)
-Moves cursor relative to current position.
+Move cursor relative to the current position
 ### Cli_moveLines(int n)
-Moves to the start of the n-th line below or minus n-th line above.
+Move to the start of the n-th line below or minus the n-th line above
 ### Cli_scroll(int n)
-Move n lines downwards or -n line upwards.
+Move n lines downwards or -n line upwards
 ### Cli_getChar()
-Returns a user inputed char after Return has been pressed
+Read a single character from input after Return has been pressed Returns inputted character
 ### Cli_getLine()
-Read line from user and stores inside buffer.
-Returns length of line.
+Read one line from the user and store it inside the buffer Returns length of line.
 ### Cli_getChar_nc()
-Reads input from user non canonical (without waiting for input or Return).
-Returns read char.
+Read non-canonical (without waiting for input or Return) input from the user Returns read char.
 ### Cli_hideCursor()
-Hides cursor.
+Hide cursor.
 Might not be supported.
 ### Cli_showCursor()
-Shows cursor.
+Show cursor.
 Might not be supported.